MJshah001/MelodySynth/README.md

 ## Overview

-Melody Generation with Deep Learning is a project that explores the use of deep learning models to generate melodies.
+Monophonic Folk Melody Generation with Memory based Deep Learning Models is a project that explores the use of various deep learning models to generate melodies.
 The project focuses on leveraging recurrent neural networks (RNNs) such as LSTM and GRU to learn patterns from a dataset of melodies and generate new musical sequences autonomously.

 ## Features